The Cardinals finished the year with their sixth Sweet 16 appearance in school history.

 Louisville Women's Basketball | NCAA Practice Day 3 | Photo by: Michelle Hutchins | Louisville Athletics

-Junior Year (2013-14): Selected to the all-American Athletic Conference second team ... earned the starting nod in 32 of 35 games played ... averaged 7.6 points and 4.3 rebounds, while totaling a team-best 55 steals ... in conference-only stats, ranked 12th in assists (3.1) and 13th in steals (1.6) per game ... had the eighth-best assist-turnover ratio (1.3) ... scored 10 points and had four steals versus Houston in the AAC Tournament quarterfinals ... reached double-digit points on 13 occasions during the year ... had three-consecutive games with 13 points (Colorado, SMU, Temple) ... notched first double-double of the year - third of career - against SMU with 13 points and a career-best 11 boards ... tallied four steals in three-straight games (Temple, Cincinnati, USF) ... finished the year with multiple steals in 16 games ... accrued a career-high nine assists versus SMU ... matched a season high with 16 points against Western Kentucky ... tied a career best with eight field goals made versus the Hilltoppers ... totaled 11 points against LSU ... opened the year with 16 points, eight rebounds, and three steals versus Loyola Chicago.
+Junior Year (2013-14): Selected to the all-American Athletic Conference second team ... earned the starting nod in 32 of 35 games played ... averaged 7.6 points and 4.3 rebounds, while totaling a team-best 55 steals ... in conference-only stats, ranked 12th in assists (3.1) and 13th in steals (1.6) per game ... had the eighth-best assist-turnover ratio (1.3) ... scored 10 points and had four steals versus Houston in the AAC Tournament quarterfinals ... reached double-digit points on 13 occasions during the year ... had three-consecutive games with 13 points (Colorado, SMU, Temple) ... notched first double-double of the year -- third of career -- against SMU with 13 points and a career-best 11 boards ... tallied four steals in three-straight games (Temple, Cincinnati, USF) ... finished the year with multiple steals in 16 games ... accrued nine assists versus SMU ... matched a season high with 16 points against Western Kentucky ... connected on eight field goals versus the Hilltoppers ... totaled 11 points against LSU ... opened the year with 16 points, eight rebounds, and three steals versus Loyola Chicago.

 Freshman Year (2011-12): Named a Full Court third team freshman All-American ... started all 33 games ... unanimous selection to the BIG EAST all-Freshman team ... earned BIG EAST Freshman of the Week honors twice ... ranked third on the team in minutes played (27.1) and offensive rebounds (145) ... led the team in free throws, getting to the line 92 times and connecting on 70 percent ... had the second most defensive rebounds (102), assists (69), and steals (63) ... scored in double figures in 19 games ... finished the year averaging 9.2 points, 4.4 rebounds, and 1.9 steals ... registered first career double-double with 10 points and 10 rebounds versus Villanova ... scored a season-best 20 points against Texas A&M ... had 10 points and seven assists against Georgetown ... had 10 points against Rutgers, going 8-of-8 from the charity stripe ... opened the season with 10 points and six steals against Missouri State.